tom-krieger/security_baseline/README.md

 include ::security_baseline
 ```

-The 'data' folder contains example Hiera definitions for various OSes.
+The `data` folder contains example Hiera definitions for various operation systems.

 ### Passing additional data to rules

 Sometimes rules need additional data, especially if the security benchmark requirements should be enforced.
-The following example shows the Hirea configuration.
+The following example shows the Hirea configuration how to pass these parameters to the class implementing the rule.

 ```hiera
 ---